psnilesh/almanack/_posts/2023-06-10-what-is-golang-context.md

 - Programming
 - Golang
 layout: post
+excerpt_separator: "<!--more-->"
 ---

-`Contexts` are everywhere these days.
+Context allows you to pass request scoped values to various parts of your program and manage the lifecycle of goroutines, mainly ensure they don't leak and / or are terminated correctly. <!--more--> `Contexts` are everywhere these days.
 I was first introduced to it by [AWS Go SDK v2](https://github.com/aws/aws-sdk-go-v2) and its repeated use of `context.TODO()` in example snippets.
 I decided to spend an afternoon trying to learn what it is, and I was glad I did.
-When used correctly, Context allows you to manage the lifecycle of goroutines in your program, especially ensure they don't leak and / or are terminated correctly.
-Lets look at an exmaple.
+Lets look at an example.

 Imagine you've written a goroutine that writes fibonacci numbers lazily into an unbuffered channel forever, and another goroutine (e.g main) to read just N numbers from the same channel.